acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/panel.md

 <!-- contributed by Myk Melez [myk@mozilla.org] -->
 <!-- contributed by Irakli Gozalishvili [gozala@mozilla.com] -->

+This module exports a single constructor function `Panel` which constructs a new panel.

 A panel is a dialog.
 Its content is specified as HTML and you can execute scripts in it, so the appearance and behaviour of the panel is limited only by what you can do using HTML, CSS and JavaScript.